toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 40. Should I wrap a static field with an instance property.

 No.  If the property uses the static field as the backing store then the property should be static too.
 A user of an instance property expects the data stored to be instance based if the property is instance based.

+### 41. Can you keep track of instances of an object with an count increment in the constructor and a decrement in the deconstructor?

+Yes.
+The destructur is accurate in decrementing the number of instances.
+However the count may be seemingly off  as it might not be accurate in keeping the number of accessible/available instances since the garbage collector is indeterminate in when it cleans up the memory.
+When implementing a destructor, remember you should probably implement the IDisposable pattern.